influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.13/guides/cq_use_cases.md

 InfluxDB writes to the `DEFAULT` RP if we do not supply an explicit RP when writing a point to the database.
-We make the `DEFAULT` RP keep data for two hours, because we want InfluxDB to automatically write the incoming ten-second level data to that RP.
+We make the `DEFAULT` RP keep data for two hours, because we want InfluxDB to automatically write the incoming ten-second resolution data to that RP.

 Use the
 [`CREATE RETENTION POLICY`](/influxdb/v0.13/query_language/database_management/#create-retention-policies-with-create-retention-policy)